For Readers/Parents

 Young Adult: Readers 12-18, Grades 7-12

-Young adult literature often centers around a character searching for a personal place in the world, figuring out who she is, developing relationships with friends and finding first love.
-Usually the main character will be between 15 and 18 with some exceptions.
+Young adult literature often centers around a character searching for a personal place in the world, figuring out who she is, developing relationships with friends, and finding first love.
+With some exceptions, the main character is usually between 15 and 18.
 The Twilight series, books by Sarah Dessen, and the Lunar Chronicles are some examples of young adult fiction.

 New Adult: Readers 18+

-In my experience, stories in the new adult market seems to have one of two audiences: adult women looking for steamy stories featuring younger characters (usually not something I review) or upper young adult readers and college-aged students.
+In my experience, stories in the new adult market seem to have one of two audiences: adult women looking for steamy stories featuring younger characters (which I usually do not review) or upper young adult readers and college-aged students.

-I do not review erotica, so that’s not something you’ll find here.
-I do, however, review other new adult stories, such as stories about college-aged kids navigating life on their own for the first time, or young couples beginning a marriage in a historical novel.
+Though I do not review erotica, I do review other new adult stories, such as stories about college-aged kids navigating life on their own for the first time or young couples beginning a marriage in a historical novel.

 Coming of Age: Readers 14+